actoron/jadex-v/engine/base/mj-core/README.md

 Sometimes you may want to provide a new implementation for an existing feature type.
 You can do so by implementing the `replacesFeatureProvider()` method, for making sure that your implementation is chosen instead of the old one.

+### Bootstrapping the component

+Some features might require code to be run before or after component creation.
+The feature provider may implement `jadex.mj.core.impl.IBootstrapping` with the method `MjComponent bootstrap(Class, Supplier<MjComponent>)`, which is executed before the component and its features are instantiated.